VungDo404/boilerplate/README.md

 Two-Factor Authentication (support multiple providers like Email and Google Authenticator), External Login with Github and Google, Account Lockout.

+⚙️ **Rate Limiter with Bucket4j:** Protect APIs with Bucket4j's rate limiting, powered by the efficient token bucket algorithm.

 🌐 **Internationalization (i18n):**  Reach a global audience with built-in support for multiple languages.
 Easily adapt your application for different locales, with initial support for Vietnamese and English.